The Art & Science of Thriving Students

 The resulting goals are then used to inform subsequent learning experiences and a lens for reflection and further planning.

-One of the most powerful ways to integrate purposeful personalized learning is using the art and science of life and well-being coaching.
-It is designed to naturally bring out the inherent purpose of individuals and the self-agency of learning, growing and contributing.
+One of the most powerful ways to integrate purposeful personalized learning is using the art and science of what we call, life and learning coaching.
+It is designed to naturally bring out the inherent purpose of individuals and the self-agency of learning, growing and contributing all under the umbrella of well-being.

-In our program, as you learn and use Empowerment Coaching, you will naturally be using an evidence based innovative approach to goal setting that we call Vision Mapping.
-There has never been one time in 10 years of implementing this that the teacher and students were not reeling with excitement of what they experienced.
+In our program, as you learn the concepts and skills of becoming and Empowerment Educator, and learn the Empowerment Coaching-approach, you will naturally be using an evidence based innovative approach to goal setting that we call Vision Mapping.
+There has never been one time in 10 years of implementing this process that the teacher and students were not reeling with excitement of what they experienced.
 Their ability to connect with themselves and trust their inner knowledge and purpose immediately begins to expand.
 Their confidence in who they are grows.
 The classroom and school culture shifts into a highly trusting, open, inspirational, creative, and collaborative learning environment for everyone.
 Purposeful, personal learning plans become easy to incorporate into any environment and with any student.

 5. Breakthrough Challenges with Resilience